TankerHQ/spec/protocol.md

 [Public Provisional Identity]: concepts.md#public-provisional-identity "Same as Public Permanent Identity, but for a user not registered on the Trustchain yet"
 [TLS]: concepts.md#transport-layer-security "Tanker Core and server uses the TLS protocol to communicate across the Internet, preventing eavesdropping and tampering"
 [Resource ID]: concepts.md#resource-id "The unique ID part of an encrypted data"
-[Verification Method]: concepts.md#Verification-method "A verification method allows a user to retrieve their verification key"
+[Verification Method]: concepts.md#Verification-method "A verification method allows a user to retrieve their encrypted verification key"

 # Protocol